xiceph/physical-geomorphometry-tools/lsp-calculator/PARAMETERS.md

 This page provides a list of Land Surface Parameters (LSPs) calculated by the `Land Surface Parameters Calculator` tool, along with detailed descriptions of each parameter's characteristics and equations.

 All presented LSPs are local characteristics that can be defined (using differential geometry) in an infinitely small neighborhood of a given point.
-They represent directional derivatives (changes) of elevation (zero-order characteristics) along the slope line and the contour line.
+Most of them are functions of directional derivatives (changes) of elevation (zero-order characteristics) along the slope line and the contour line.
 LSPs are categorized into subsets based on the maximum order of derivatives used for their calculation.

 ## First-Order Parameters